Skip to content

 How Voice Volume Training Works

 The Voice Volume Meter uses your device's microphone to measure how loud you're speaking in real time.
 Volume is mapped to five animal levels — from Mouse (whisper) to Lion (shout).
 Pick a target zone and practice keeping your voice at that level.
 The streak timer rewards consistency: the longer you stay in the zone, the higher your score.
+Kids tend to find this a lot more engaging than just being told to quiet down.

 Tips for Parents & Teachers